chanhunter/darkweb-darknet-deepweb-onion-tor-links-list/README.md

 If you want to visit a .onion address, you need to download and install the official TOR Browser: https://www.torproject.org/download/

-Then, open it to browse the Official Hidden Wiki: http://alice4n4kd5gga3xqggygi6r7q7l7bb2wg5lcykh22ilxomk2jmpcbyd.onion/links/
+Then, open it to browse pages suchas this one: http://alice4n4kd5gga3xqggygi6r7q7l7bb2wg5lcykh22ilxomk2jmpcbyd.onion/links/

 If this page loads successfully, you will be able to browse any of hidden services listed.